Rahway, New Jersey: East Jersey State Prison

 East Jersey State Prison, formerly known as Rahway State Prison, actually is located in Woodbridge Township at the border with Rahway.
 The prison's mailing address is in Rahway, leading many to believe the facility was located there.
-The prison's official name was changed to East Jersey State Prison as of November 30, 1988, at the request of the citizens of Rahway.
+The prison's official name was changed to East Jersey State Prison as of November 30, 1988, at the request of the residents of Rahway.
 East Jersey State Prison is seen at the beginning of the movie Ocean's Eleven, starring George Clooney.
 The 1978 documentary Scared Straight was filmed there, as was the 1989 movie Lock Up, starring Sylvester Stallone.
 The prison was briefly mentioned in John Sayles City of Hope (1991).

 The Unknown Woman

 The Rahway murder of 1887 was the unsolved murder of an unidentified young woman whose body was found in the city on March 25, 1887, garnering attention from the press and the public.